Dboyqiao/ai-containers/pytorch/README.md

     2. Add hosts to config. (**Note:** This is an optional step)

         User can optionally mount their own custom client config file to define a list of hosts and ports where the SSH server is running inside the container.
-An example of a hostfile is provided below.
+An example of a config is provided below.
 This file is supposed to be mounted in the launcher container at `/etc/ssh/ssh_config`.

         ```bash
         touch config